Need a Ride

 Kids

-Disney Magic was designed
+Disney Magic was

-at sea, with activities for every age level.
+the most extensive at sea, with activities for every age level.

 One of the nicest things about Magic's children's